littlstar/ls-psvr-encoder/README.md

 **At this time, only stereo audio is supported for sideloaded content.
 If your source video contains only a multichannel or spatial audio track, it will be downmixed to stereo for compatibility.**

-### File Sizes
+### PSVR File Sizes

-The output video file may big larger than the input.
-This is because the Playstation 4's hardware and decoding capabilities are not up to today's standards, and smaller file sizes place too much strain on the system.
-Making the files bigger allows the PS4 to work less as hard to play the content, leading to fewer buffering events that lead to a poor experience.
+When encoding for PSVR, the output video file's size may big larger than the input's was.
+This is because the Playstation 4's hardware and decoding capabilities are a bit limited compared to more contemporary devices.
+Smaller file sizes make content more compressed, which can place too much strain on the PS4's graphics hardware during de-compression.
+Making the files bigger allows the PS4 to work less hard to play the content, leading to fewer buffering events.

+### Feature Requests

+We welcome feature requests!
+Simply open a new Github issue detailing the feature you'd like us to consider.
+If available, a link pointing to some test content is extremely helpful to include in the issue.
+We offer an anonymous and private delivery portal for sensitive/private files.
+You may request access to this portal by sending an email to media@littlstar.com.